In celebration of Eid ul-Adha, there will be an Eid dish party in the Letterkenny Community Centre insha Allah.

 Muslims believe that fasting is a commandment from God.
 The same God that Christians and Jews believe in.
 Muslims view Islam as a continuation of the message of previous messengers of God who are shared in Islam (e.g. Jesus, Moses, Abraham etc).

 For how long do they fast for exactly?

 Ramadan starts approximately 10 days earlier each year.
-This year, it started in the middle of May and will go on till the middle of June.
-That means the longest day of fasting this year will be from just before 3 am to just after 10 pm.
+This year, it started on the 2ndof April and will go on till the first week of May.
+That means the longest day of fasting this year will be from just after 4 am to just after 9 pm.

 If you are planning on fasting, please be sure to eat a good meal full of protein and carbohydrates late the night before.

 Generally, anybody from the age of puberty onwards fasts.
 Those who don’t have to fast include children, people travelling and women who are pregnant or breastfeeding.

 IMPORTANT: Who DEFINITELY shouldn’t fast?

 There are certain categories of people who should not fast for medical or other reasons.
 These include people who have an illness or a condition that would prevent them from fasting or where fasting would be dangerous for them.
 If someone is not feeling well for any reason or is experiencing something that may make it particularly difficult to go without food or water, they shouldn’t fast.

 If you are feeling unwell or dangerously faint – please break your fast!
 We don’t want anybody getting hurt!
 Muslims who are fasting and feel faint are expected to break their fast and the same goes for anyone taking on this challenge.